thiswillbeyourgithub/karakeep_python_api/README.md

 python -m karakeep_python_api get-all-tags

 # Get the first page of bookmarks with a limit, overriding env vars if needed
-# Note: Ensure the base URL includes the /api/v1/ path
+# Note: The /api/v1/ path will be automatically appended if not present
-python -m karakeep_python_api --base-url https://my.karakeep.com/api/v1/ --api-key YOUR_API_KEY get-all-bookmarks --limit 10
+python -m karakeep_python_api --base-url https://karakeep.domain.com/api/v1/ --api-key YOUR_API_KEY get-all-bookmarks --limit 10

 # Get all lists and pipe the JSON output to jq to extract the first list
 python -m karakeep_python_api get-all-lists | jq '.[0]'